lljb3/Corp-Full-Theme/README.md

 ## What's coming in 4?

-1. Update to Bootstrap 4!
+1. Update to Bootstrap 4 and PHP 7.2 optimization!

 2. Switch from RequireJS to Webpack!